Animation library

 Frame scripts are written through the Actions panel of Adobe Animate.
 You can write random JavaScript in it and it will be executed.

-• The this in frame scripts is bound to the movie clip DOM node.
+in frame scripts is bound to the movie clip DOM node. - The first parameter of the frame script is a

-• The timeline object contains labels, seeking methods, etc.
+variable that is the timeline object instance. - The timeline object contains labels, seeking methods, etc.

-• The movie clip DOM node is an instance of a JavaScript class that can be controlled via a custom class definition.
+- The movie clip DOM node is an instance of a JavaScript class that can be controlled via a custom class definition.

 Custom class definitions

-You can provide a custom implementation of a movie clip (or scene) class through the custom class definition UI.
+You can provide a custom implementation of a movie clip class through the custom class definition UI.
 When you write something in the input field of the custom class definition a boilerplate class is generated.

 class boilerplate extends window.prysm.MovieClip {